A century of decisions

 Community activism stops planned freeways through the Central District, Ravenna, and along the waterfront (R.H.
 Thomson Expressway and Bay Freeway).
 Seattle removes the planned routes from its plans.

-The freeway revolts saved several neighborhoods from destruction and established a pattern of community resistance to highway expansion that continues today (see: waterfront tunnel, I-5 lid proposals).
+Why it matters — The freeway revolts saved several neighborhoods from destruction and established a pattern of community resistance to highway expansion that continues today (see: waterfront tunnel, I-5 lid proposals).

 1968